-The latest solution on offer for the overcrowding crisis however, announced in the Chancellor’s November spending review, is to build nine new prisons – five before 2020.
+In the November spending review, Chancellor George Osborne announced plans to build nine new prisons – five before 2020.

-George Osborne said many prisons are out-dated “relics from Victorian times” that stand on “prime real estate”.
-He said modern prisons that would be better equipped to the housing and rehabilitation of the inmates would be built instead.
+In his announcement he said many prisons are out-dated “relics from Victorian times” that stand on “prime real estate,” adding that the prisons to be built would be better equipped to the housing and rehabilitation of the inmates.

-The sites for the nine new prisons have yet to be announced but will be in addition to the new jail being built in Wrexham and the extensions underway at HMP Stocken in Rutland and HMP Rye Hill in Warwickshire.
+The sites for the nine new prisons have yet to be announced but will be additional to the new jail being built in Wrexham and the extensions underway at HMP Stocken in Rutland and HMP Rye Hill in Warwickshire.

 The Prison Reform Trust argues however, that increased capacity will be meaningless and will quickly be filled unless the overall justice system is radically overhauled.